AlexWendland/public-note/programming/Passing variables to a function.md

 ---
-aliases: [pass by reference, pass by value, passing variables, passing variables to a function]
+aliases: [pass by reference, pass by value, passing variables, passing variables to a function, passed by reference, passed by value]
 type: definition
 publish: true
 created: 2023-07-17